rweigel/phys260/Electric_Flux/Electric_Flux.md

 \Phi_E=\int\mathbf{E}\bfcdot d\mathbf{A}
 $$

-(Gauss’s law involves an integral over a closed surface, but here we will consider only an open surface.)
+(Gauss’s law involves an integral over a closed surface, but here we will consider both open and closed surface.)
 When the magnitude and direction of $\mathbf{E}$ is the same at all points on the surface, the integral simplifies to

 $$
 \Phi_E = \mathbf{E}\bfcdot \mathbf{A} = \mathbf{E}\bfcdot \hat{\mathbf{n}}A